sarangsvkm/Attendance-Management-System/README.md

 Attendance Management System Project in Python

 Attendance Management System Project in Python Features:
-->There should be a feature to add new subjects
+1.There should be a feature to add new subjects
-->An option to manage attendance that shows today’s attendance data, add attendance for each subject, etc ->Update any subject attendance
+2.An option to manage attendance that shows today’s attendance data, add attendance for each subject, etc 3.Update any subject attendance
-->Delete record
+4.Delete record